AC2005/STAT-4830-poker/final_slides.md

 # **Problem Definition**

 - **What are we solving?**
-  - We aim to build a **reasoning model** for No-Limit Hold’em poker capable of decision-making under **incomplete information** and **adversarial conditions**.
+  - We aim to build a **reasoning model** for No-Limit Hold’em poker capable of decision-making under **incomplete information** and **adversarial conditions**

 - **Importance:**
-  - Real-time strategic thinking, risk assessment, and adaptation.
+  - Real-time strategic thinking, risk assessment, and adaptation
   - Decision-making under uncertainty

 - **Success Criteria**